South Hills Power Plant

 Energy demand across Idaho Power’s service area is increasing, driven by new homes, businesses, major industries, and agriculture expansion.
 Over the next 20 years, demand is expected to grow by nearly 45%, with more than half of that increase coming in the next five years.

 The proposed South Hills Power Plant supports Idaho Power’s “all of the above” strategy to serve growing demand.
-That approach calls for high-voltage transmission lines and energy storage investments, as well as generation resources that include wind, solar, and natural gas — all with the goal of meeting our customers’ growing energy needs safely, reliably, and affordably.
+That approach calls for high-voltage transmission lines and energy storage investments, as well as new generation resources with the goal of meeting our customers’ growing energy needs safely, reliably, and affordably.

 Benefits